 Our courses at level 3 include the BTEC Extended Certificate and Diploma in Business.
 The extended certificate is equivalent to one A level and the diploma is equivalent to two A levels.
 The choice of specification is based upon our particular expertise in the subjects, what we consider the most appropriate format for examination and coursework and, of course, our perception as to the specification which will give our students the greatest opportunity to gain the best grade possible.

 Students will study a range of topics including an introduction to business, personal and business finance, marketing and human resources.
-Students studying the diploma will also study event management, business decision making and principles of management (both international and domestic).
+Students studying the diploma will also study event management, visual merchandising and principles of management (both international and domestic).

 Students are assessed through a combination of internal assignments, external examinations and external set tasks which involve pre-seen case study material.
 The extended certificate has 4 units across the 2 years, 2 are internal and there is 1 external exam and 1 external set task.
 The diploma has 8 units across the 2 years, 5 are internal and there is 1 external exam and 2 external set tasks.

 Our BTEC courses have been chosen for the following reasons: